hannesbecher/hannesbecher.github.io/index.md

 ## What's going on
 * Still crunching transcriptomes to find race-specific polymorphisms in my grasshoppers.
 * Grasshopper PacBio data have arrived!
 Highly uneven coverage after mapping to michtochondrial genome makes me curious what is going on with regard to NUMTs.
 Also, are there inter-race differences?
-* Interesting to compare these data to previously generated NextSeq read and to make silly-looking graphs
+* Comparing these data to previously generated NextSeq reads and makin silly-looking graphs...

 ![mapping](img/mapping_13.png)